 - Undergo a complete physical examination, i.e. your physician will examine you and record your height, weight, etc. - Review your medical history with your treating physician. - Have a photograph taken of the site of your primary melanoma lesion. - Complete quality of life questionnaires (known as the FACT-M and EQ-5D-5L questionnaires).
-These questionnaires ask how you feel about your treatment, disease and how it affects you and your daily life. - Complete a pain assessment questionnaire (known as the PainDetect questionnaire). - Complete a questionnaire (known as the resource use questionnaire) to ask about your healthcare use, health insurance, general employment and income
+These questionnaires ask how you feel about your treatment, disease and how it affects you and your daily life. - Complete a pain assessment questionnaire (known as the PainDetect questionnaire). - Complete a questionnaire (known as the resource use questionnaire) to ask about your healthcare use, health insurance, general employment and income - Complete a health and social care questionnaire to ask about any charity or community based services you may use.

-The questionnaires will take no longer than 30 minutes to complete in total and are multiple choice.
-They can be completed either on paper or electronically.
+The questionnaires can be completed either on paper or electronically.